fzzf09/FIAES-RL/README.md

-# FIAES-RL:Toward Fairness in Information Access on Social Networks via Edge Suggestion
+# A Reinforcement Learning Approach to Edge Suggestion for Fair Information Access on Social Networks
 This repository hosts the implementation code for the "A Reinforcement Learning Approach to Edge Suggestion for Fair Information Access on Social Networks" as introduced in our research paper.